 The Health & Wellness Clinic

-In support of the core values of Oxbridge Academy, the mission of the Health and Wellness Clinic is to develop a program founded on integrity, respect, compassion, accountability, and scientific evidence-based doctrine.
+The mission of the Health and Wellness Clinic is to develop a program founded on integrity, respect, compassion, accountability, and scientific evidence-based doctrine.
 The clinic staff strives to provide every student and employee with the most comprehensive, highest quality individual health care available in a professional, efficient, and compassionate manner.
 A diversified program of prevention, evaluation, treatment, and rehabilitation will ensure a positive healthy recovery experience, an improved quality of life, and a safe return to full activity.

 The Health and Wellness Clinic staff is responsible for the daily health care of all Oxbridge students and staff members.
 The health care professionals at Oxbridge are available during school hours for first aid, emergency medical care, and any illness or injury that may occur during the school day.